ibm-cloud-docs/power-iaas/at-events.md

 As a security officer, auditor, or manager, you can use the **Activity Tracker** service to track how users and applications interact with your {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

 The {{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in the {{site.data.keyword.cloud_notm}}.
 You can use this service to alert you of abnormal activity and to comply with regulatory audit requirements.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see [IBM Cloud Activity Tracker with LogDNA](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-getting-started#getting-started).
+For more information, see [Getting started with IBM Cloud Activity Tracker](/docs/activity-tracker?topic=activity-tracker-getting-started).

 ## List of events: Read
 {: #at-actions-read}